unicef/publicgoods-toolkit/community.md

 to develop GeoNode, an open source geospatial content management system.
-As adoption of GeoNode grew, many of these companies found new clients for their GeoNode expertise, which gave them additional incentive to continue contributing to GeoNode and invest in its success (and this infusion of input from an expanded user base made the product better).
+As adoption of GeoNode grew, many of these companies found new clients for their GeoNode expertise, which gave them an additional incentive to continue contributing to GeoNode and invest in its success (and this infusion of input from an expanded user base made the product better).
 Depending on local circumstances and regulation, agencies themselves might even be able to offer paid services around a DPG.

+With GeoNode, GFDDR was able to stand up the early investment but scale back its commitment once GeoNode's broader comerical and non-commercial ecosystem gained strength.
+With the product's foundation set, GFDDR instead made incremental investments to resource features and new development it specifically needed.
+Open source's ability to support such incremental commitments can also be attractive to external funders.

 However, fostering commercial engagement doesn't exclude other options.
 GeoNode also worked with universities, NGOs, and intergovernmental organizations.
 It's notable how the engagement of just one PhD student helped distribute GeoNode knowledge and expertise as he moved jobs between different agencies and organizations.

 [Long-term collaborations
 between government ministries and academic institutions](https://github.com/unicef/publicgoods-toolkit/blob/867886be05bb5093054012161e2d59c1912c7c51/interviews/kari-moe.md) are a possible